1. What is the Southern Forests Irrigation Scheme (SFIS)?

 The Steering Group’s terms of reference state it provides high level advice to the Department of Water on;

-- The technical and operational viability of options for new dam sites;
+- The technical and operational viability of options for new reservoir sites;

 - The technical and operational viability of identified infrastructure and reticulation options;